chris-guerra/Data-Science-Personal-Projects/README.md

-# Data-Science-Personal-Projects
+# Data-Science-Portfolio
-This repository consists of data science code personal projects, the uploaded projects are the following:
+This repository consists of data science code that I have developed and accumulated, it is a growing repository as I create more tutorial notebooks, examples or other code.
+It is sepparated in a summary section, example section & miscellaneous.

+## Summary Code

+This section summarizes different data science topics with general information to help the viewer to select different metrics and build good systems for a variety of tasks.

+## Examples

+This section shows different applications of data science topics through real world examples.

-1. [**Web Scraping Spanish Book Data:**](https://github.com/chris-guerra/Data-Science-Portfolio/blob/main/Web%20Scraping%20Spanish%20Book%20Data.ipynb) This Jupyter notebook shows the code and results of scraping 'Lectulandia', a website where books in spanish could be downloaded.
-The objective is to obtain a database with all of the books available in the website with information as genre and description plus the hyperlink to download them both in pdf and epub.
-This created database will be used for new projects.
+- [**Web Scraping Spanish Book Data:**](https://github.com/chris-guerra/Data-Science-Portfolio/blob/main/Web%20Scraping%20Spanish%20Book%20Data.ipynb) This Jupyter notebook shows the code and results of web scraping 'Lectulandia', a website where books in spanish could be downloaded.
+The objective is to obtain a database with all of the books available in the website with information as genre and description plus the hyperlink to download them both in pdf and epub. **Keywords:** ***Web-Scraping***.

-2. [**Predicting Median Housing Price per District:**](https://github.com/chris-guerra/Data-Science-Portfolio/blob/main/Predicting%20Median%20Housing%20Price%20per%20District.ipynb) This Jupyter notebook has the purpose of showing a complete project to predict the median housing price of a district in California, from obtaining data to model evaluation.
-This includes: EDA, Creating Custom Transformers, Creating Pipelines, Selecting Models, Using Grid Search and Random Search & evaluating a model.
+- [**Predicting Median Housing Price per District:**](https://github.com/chris-guerra/Data-Science-Portfolio/blob/main/Predicting%20Median%20Housing%20Price%20per%20District.ipynb) This Jupyter notebook has the purpose of showing a complete project to predict the median housing price of a district in California, from obtaining data to model evaluation. **Keywords:** ***EDA, Creating Custom Transformers, Creating Pipelines, Model Selection, Grid Search and Random Search, Model Evaluation***.

+## Misc

+This section has different miscellaneous code that has been developed that might not directly apply to data science.

-3. [**Algorithms for Stanford Coursera Course:**](https://github.com/chris-guerra/Data-Science-Portfolio/blob/main/Programmed%20Algorithms%20.ipynb) This Jupyter notebook has all of the algorithms that had to be developed for the Stanford coursera course, including: Recursions, Divide & Conquer Algorithms, QuickSort, Randomized Selection, Graphs And The Contraction Algorithm, Graph Search and Connectivity, Computing strongest components, Dijkstra's Shortest Path Algorithm, Heaps, Greedy algorithms and scheduling algorithms.
+- [**Algorithms for Stanford Coursera Course:**](https://github.com/chris-guerra/Data-Science-Portfolio/blob/main/Programmed%20Algorithms%20.ipynb) This Jupyter notebook has all of the algorithms that had to be developed for the Stanford coursera course. **Keywords:** ***Recursions, Divide & Conquer Algorithms, QuickSort, Randomized Selection, Graphs And The Contraction Algorithm, Graph Search and Connectivity, Computing strongest components, Dijkstra's Shortest Path Algorithm, Heaps, Greedy algorithms, Scheduling Algorithms***.